 As a photographer, I am merely an enthusiastic opportunist.
 As a sailor, I am inclined towards small boat pottering- see the page on Fleur.
 Happily, these two rewarding activities come together rather well and this is largely what Watermarks is all about.
 As people of an island nation, most of us like to look upon the sea, if only through rain spattered glasses some-times.
 But the photographs are not exclusively about boats and the sea, other topics are here as well: people, places, things and some simply because I like them.
 And there are tales too- traveller’s tales about faraway places.
 I’d like to think you will enjoy them.

 To travel is to loosen the bonds of routine and grasp the hand of opportunity.
 It broadens the mind, it can also make your feet ache.
-But if you travel far enough you will meet yourself coming in the opposite direction and give a little nod and shake hands on a job well done.
+But if you travel far enough you will meet yourself coming in the opposite direction and give a little nod and shake hands on a job well done VH.